 A note about children with learning differences...

 All children are welcome to attend the Farm School.
-I believe, as many do, that the Waldorf Curriculum is a healing education.
-The intentional emphasis that Waldorf places on movement and sensory experiences closely aligns with methods now commonly found in OT centers across the country.
-I have become intimately familiar with these challenges over the past few years, and as a teacher, I witnessed the number of students with learning differences increasing.
-I have studied and consulted with my mentors (one of whom is an Extra Lesson educator) to improve my lessons to meet the needs of students with special needs.
-It is my goal to create a school that can engage the child fully and build a solid foundation for a life rich in purpose and meaning.
+I believe, as many do, that Waldorf methods provide a healing education.
+The intentional emphasis that we place on movement and sensory experiences closely aligns with methods now commonly found in OT centers across the country.
+I have faced these challenges over the past few years; and as a teacher, I witnessed the number of students with learning differences increasing.
+I have studied and consulted with mentors to improve my lessons to meet the needs of students with special needs.
+It is my goal to create a place that engages the child fully and builds a solid foundation for pursuing a life rich in purpose and meaning.